CodingNomads/mentor-docs/docs/03_mentorship_process.md

 ## Orientation Call

+**Preparation**: Before your first call, ask the students per email to make as much progress on the beginning sections of the course (machine setup etc.) as possible.

-This will be the first time that you and your mentee meet.
+**Introduction**: The orientation call will be the first time that you and your mentee meet face-to-face.
 Take some time to get to know them and discuss their goals and expectations for the course.

-Setting clear expectations as well as clearly knowing _why_ the student is taking the course is incredibly helpful for themselves, and for you to keep them accountable.
+Setting clear expectations as well as clearly knowing _why_ the student is taking the course is helpful for themselves, as well as for you, in order to better keep them accountable.
+Spend about 10-15 minutes on that.

+**Screen-Sharing**: Next dive right into letting them share their screen.
+Make sure they’ve got everything installed correctly, IDE downloaded, labs open in the IDE and able to run applications and push their work to GitHub.
+Help them fix what might still be missing.
+If there is extra time, go further into using Git and/or getting cozy working with the IDE.

+**Note**: The first call is officially a **full-time mentor call**.
+It is not only an introduction and chat call and counts towards their mentorship.
+We want it to be as productive as possible.

 *   [Student Support Checklist](08_checklist.md)

-We suggest to keep this initial orientation call below 30 minutes.

 # CORE DUTY #1: Making your support felt